-Meat processor facilities in the US, which are operated by the world’s largest conglomerate in the field, recently stopped production due to a ransomware attack.
+Recently, six meat processing facilities in the US, which are operated by the world’s largest conglomerate in the field, JBS Foods, recently stopped production due to a ransomware attack.

-Today, the facilities are expected to return to their regular operations, but it was a close call.
-JBS supplies more than 1/5th of the beef on store shelves in the US.
-A slower ransomware clean-up could have resulted in lost economic gains for the company and lost opportunities for clients and consumers.
+JBS supplies more than 20% of the beef on American store shelves.
+A slow ransomware clean-up could have resulted in lost economic gains for the company and lost opportunities for clients and consumers.

 Further details, meat processor attack

 Upon learning of the cyber security attack, JBS took immediate action.
 The company suspended affected systems, submitted notification to authorities and leveraged the expertise of IT professionals and third-party experts to help mitigate the damage.
 JBS reported that the company’s backup servers were not affected.

 “Our systems are coming back online and we are not sparing any resources to fight this threat,” stated CEO of the meat processing company, Andre Nogueira.
 “We have cybersecurity plans in place to address these types of issues and we are successfully executing those plans.”